ceholden/open-geo-tutorial/README.md

 ### conda

-I recommend using the [Anaconda](http://conda.pydata.org/docs/) Python distribution to make installation of the tutorial dependencies less complicated.
+No matter what setup you have I recommend using the [Anaconda](http://conda.pydata.org/docs/) Python distribution to make installation of the tutorial dependencies less complicated.
 After [installing Anaconda or "miniconda" by following their instructions](http://conda.pydata.org/docs/install/quick.html), you can install